svenalexdev/ai-simple-server/README.md

 - Make a request to this endpoint
 - Note the shape of the `Chat` model found in `/models/Chat.js`
 - Compare the flow to the `createSimpleChat` controller.
-What has been added to allow database storage?
+What has been added/changed to allow database storage?
 - Create a chat, and include the `chatId` in the body of subsequent requests
 - Open Mongo Compass, and see what gets stored when you save a chat
 - Make note of the additional comments